k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the Scheduler pod specification file /etc/kubernetes/manifests/kube-scheduler.yaml on the master node and ensure the correct value for the --bind-address parameter
+Edit the Scheduler pod specification file /etc/kubernetes/manifests/kube-scheduler.yaml on the control plane node and ensure the correct value for the --bind-address parameter

 **Audit:**